adarsh249/cse15l-lab-reports/Lab-Report-1.md

 ## Step 4

 Next you need to move files using the scp command.
-Create a file "WhereAmI.java" in Visual Studio Code and copy and paste the contents below into that file.
+Create a file "WhereAmI.java" in Visual Studio Code and copy and paste the highlighted contents below into that file.
 `class WhereamI{
   public static void main(String[] args){
     System.out.println(System.getProperty("os.name"));